Netatalk/netatalk/doc/manpages/man1/afp_lantest.1.md

 # Configuration

-The test runner AFP client only supports the ClearTxt UAM currently.
-Configure the UAM in netatalk's afp.conf:
+By default, the test runner uses ClearTxt; **-A clrtxt** selects that same legacy login path explicitly.
+Pass **-A dhx** or **-A dhx2** to use the corresponding native encrypted UAM.
+Configure the selected UAM in netatalk's afp.conf:

     [Global]
-    uam list = uams_clrtxt.so
+    uam list = uams_dhx.so uams_dhx2.so uams_clrtxt.so

 # Available Tests